csswizardry/csswizardry.github.com/_posts/2017-05-23-little-things-i-like-to-do-with-git.md

 ## Remind Yourself What You’ve Been Up To

-You move back onto an old project, or come back to the office after a prolonged break, and you’re not sure what the last things you worked on are—it happens.
+You move back onto an old project, or come back to the office after a prolonged break, and you’re not sure what the last things you worked on are — it happens.
 We can ask Git to give us a quick recap of our work on a project quite easily:

 ```bash